Increase the Chance of Success

 - Tay-Sachs disease

-- Balanced translocations contain all genetic information, but pieces of chromosomes have switched places resulting in no gain or loss of chromosome material.
+- Balanced translocations, also known as reciprocal translocations, occur when chromosomes mutually exchange pieces of each other, resulting in no gain or loss of material.